Entrepreneurs, Startups, and Small Companies

 After the completion of your report you'll be able to ask all the questions you wish via email about the report and how you should best move forward.
 You can also ask questions while the report is in progress.

-Introductory phone consultation
+Post-report phone consultation

-Detailed engineering analysis
+Written engineering analysis

 Written engineering analysis that includes details on the component selections, suggested alternative technologies, thoughts to improve the product, general advice, and more.